prem878/2D-Space-Shooter/README.md

 # 2D Space Shooter

-A simple 2D space shooter game developed in C/C++.
+A simple 2D space shooter game developed in C inside main function only.

 ## 🚀 How to Clone and Run (Windows Only)